 Emergency Repair Service is sometimes possible with a turnaround time of one hour to one day.
 Not covered by warranty, it is recommended for problems where your flute is working well one day and not working the next.
 Please contact me for availability and pricing.

-Repairs made to handmade professional flutes are warrantied for 60 days.
+Repairs, other than emergency service, are warrantied for 60 days.
 The warranty does not apply if someone works on your flute after me, or if you leave your flute with me for less than 24 hours.